YifeiXu0829/Ace-King-Poker-Live/README.md

 [walk-through video link](https://www.youtube.com/watch?v=g5ECNrFf6CI)

-if you have any questions, please send us an email at **yifei.xu.customer.service@gmail.com**
+if you have any questions or need support, please send us an email at **yifei.xu.customer.service@gmail.com**

+We will respond within 3 business days.